penibelst/jekyll-compress-html/README.md

 Works on Github Pages, because no plugins required.
 The layout is written in pure [Liquid][2].

+The main reason for that layout is to get rid of whitespaces.
+Check out *[Fighting the Space Between Inline Block Elements][3]* for better understanding of the topic.
+Size reduction is a welcome gain.

 ## Installation

 Download the [latest release][4].
 Extract `compress.html` and copy it to your `_layouts`.